He considered that God is able to raise people even from the dead, from which he also received him back as a type.Hebrews 11:19(NASB)

 May we remember the beautiful picture of Abraham's offering of his only begotten son and give thanks to God that He was ready and willing to sacrifice His only begotten Son on the Cross for our redemption.

-Heavenly Father, thank You for the many ways You teach us the truth of Your redemptive plan and for the example of Abraham, a man of faith who trusted You when severely tested and was used as an example of living our life by faith.
-I pray that my faith in You may grow and mature and that no matter what circumstances happen in this life, I will trust You with all my heart and not lean on my own understanding or imagination.
-This I ask in Jesus' name and for His greater glory, AMEN.
+Heavenly Father, thank You for the many ways You teach us the truth of Your redemptive plan and for the example of Abraham, a man of faith who trusted You when severely tested and who You used as an example of living our life by faith.
+I pray that my faith in You may grow and mature and that no matter what circumstances happen in this life, I will trust You with all my heart.
+This I ask in Jesus' name, AMEN.